Bl00dvault/lions-dst/README.md

-# Lions - Defensive Skills Training
+# Lions - Part Task Trainer
 A testing web server created to validate student responses to test questions and to guide through defensive skills training exercises.

 ## Goals
-- Create a web UI that students can input answers into defensive cyber skills training exercises in order to validate learning
+- Create a web UI that students can input answers into part task trainer exercises
-- Future: Use the web server to query current state in remote machines in order to validate answers (think a question/problem that requires student to remove malicious activity from a device, and the server can check whether the student was successful or not)
+- Future: Use the web server to query current state in remote machines in order to validate answers (think a question/problem that requires student to remove malicious activity from a device and the server can check whether the student was successful or not)

 ## TODO
 - Fix session so it does not persist filled in answers after server restarts